LeyonGudinho/MobileTestAutomationFramework/README.md

 ## Running Tests in Parallel
 You can mentioned multiple test blocks with different devices configurations in the testNG.xml and it will start running on each device in a parallel mode

-## Test Input Source
-1. You can either provide the TestData in the TestDataFile.xlsx but simplying adding a new sheet and naming it exactly the same name as the respective @test Method and use the data provider which will pass the excel data directly to the test
-2. You can mention the testData in the config.properties file and fetch it

 ## Screenshots and Video Recording
 Each screenshot and video recording for @test for each device and each session is stored in Screenshot and Video folder